How does this medication work? What will it do for me?

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Dressings: Do not use dressings or bandages over clotrimazole cream unless recommended by your doctor.
-Diapers are not considered dressings because they are breathable and are frequently changed.
+Diapers are not considered dressings because they allow air to contact the skin and are frequently changed.